jeroenterheerdt/HAsmartirrigation/README.md

 [See the Wiki](https://github.com/jeroenterheerdt/HAsmartirrigation/wiki/How-this-component-works).

 ## Getting Open Weather Map API key
 Go to https://openweathermap.org and create an account.
 You can enter any company and purpose while creating an account.
 After creating your account, go to API Keys and get your key.
 If the key does not work right away, no worries.
 The email you should have received from OpenWeaterMap says it will be activated 'within the next couple of hours'.
 So if it does not work right away, be patient a bit.
+You will need to sign up for the paid (but free for limited API calls) OneCall API 3.0 plan if you do not have a key already.
+You can use a key for the 3.0 and 2.5 version of the API.

 ## Getting Monthly ET values
 To get the monthly ET values use Rainmaster (US only), World Water & Climate Institute (worldwide) or another source that has this information for your area.